thaonhi20/AACC-MAT285-updates/README.md

 ## Homework

 ### Homework 3
-UC Berkeley Planning and Analysis data replaced with similar data set from University of Maryland’s Office of Institutional Research for numbers of majors (Questions 10 – 13).
+UC Berkeley Planning and Analysis data replaced with similar data set from [University of Maryland’s Office of Institutional Research](https://www.irpa.umd.edu) for numbers of majors (Questions 10 – 13).

 ### Homework 4
-UC Berkeley faculty salary data replaced with data set reporting school enrollments for various demographic groups across many schools and universities in U.S.  Data set downloaded from Kaggle and cleaned.
+UC Berkeley faculty salary data replaced with data set reporting school enrollments for various demographic groups across many schools and universities in U.S.  Data set downloaded from [Kaggle.com](https://www.kaggle.com) and cleaned.

 ### Homework 5
 Cal Football season data replaced with Baltimore Ravens football season data.
 Data downloaded from [https://www.baltimoreravens.com](https://www.baltimoreravens.com) and cleaned.

 ### Homework 12
 Zip code and attendance data for students of Bay Area schools replaced with classification data for irises.
-This data was obtained from Kaggle.com and cleaned.
+This data was obtained from [Kaggle.com](https://www.kaggle.com) and cleaned.

 ## Labs